Paul Coutts: International career

 Coutts was called up to the Scotland under-21 side for the first time in November 2008, for the friendly against Northern Ireland under-21 on 18 November 2008.
 He made his debut in the game, which Scotland lost 3–1.
 Coutts was capped 8 times by Scotland U21, with his final appearance being on 11 October 2010, a 2–1 defeat in the second leg of the 2011 European under-21 Championship qualifying play-off against Iceland under-21, Scotland lost 4–2 on aggregate and missed out on qualifying for the main tournament.

+Coaching career

+In 2024, Coutts returned to first club Aberdeen to assist in coaching with the academy.
+In January 2026, he stepped up to assist first-team interim manager Peter Leven.